 ConnectionToken

-(a binary payload that can be sent to Photon during connection). - Photon makes the player join a session and in turn triggers the
+(a binary payload that can be sent to your Fusion Server during connection). - Photon makes the player join a session and in turn triggers the

 PlayerJoined